metaperl/pure-python-web-development/jupyterbook/end-notes.md

 # End Notes

+## Acknowledgements

+### Hasan Sezer Taşan

+I would like to thank [Hasan Sezer Taşan](https://github.com/hasansezertasan) for his suggestions.
+He made me aware of Django LiveViews and Flect and [much more](https://github.com/metaperl/pure-python-web-development/issues?q=author%3Ahasansezertasan).

 ## Let's talk Streamlit

 Streamlit is by far the most widely used pure Python web application framework.
 But it has serious drawbacks: